mdn/content/files/en-us/web/api/htmlcanvaselement/contextlost_event/index.md

 ---
 {{APIRef}}

-The **`contextlost`** event of the [Canvas API](/en-US/docs/Web/API/Canvas_API) is fired if the user agent detects that the backing storage associated with a [`CanvasRenderingContext2D`](/en-US/docs/Web/API/CanvasRenderingContext2D) or [`OffscreenCanvasRenderingContext2D`](/en-US/docs/Web/API/OffscreenCanvasRenderingContext2D) context is lost.
+The **`contextlost`** event of the [Canvas API](/en-US/docs/Web/API/Canvas_API) is fired if the user agent detects that the backing storage associated with a [`CanvasRenderingContext2D`](/en-US/docs/Web/API/CanvasRenderingContext2D) context is lost.
 Contexts can be lost for several reasons like driver crashes or the application runs out of memory, etc.

-The `cancelable` attribute of this event is `true`.
-You can cancel this event in order to cancel the future restoration of the context.
+By default the user agent will attempt to restore the context and then fire the [`contextrestored` event](/en-US/docs/Web/API/HTMLCanvasElement/contextrestored_event).
+User code can the context from being restored by calling [`Event.preventDefault()`](http://localhost:5042/en-US/docs/Web/API/Event/preventDefault) during event handling.

 ## Syntax